hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/development.md

 ![image](https://github.com/hughiephan/UKGE/assets/16631121/312880ce-4ef0-49ac-a28d-c4b8fb995437)

-Check in the website and you see your code is already pushed and uploaded to the Github repo website
+Check again in the website and you will see your code is already pushed and uploaded to the Github repo website

 ![image](https://github.com/hughiephan/UKGE/assets/16631121/bd9ae84d-3a32-4ce7-92e9-4f399ffe5351)